10 Easy Crafts for Seniors with Dementia: Inexpensive DIY Ideas

 2. Arrange flowers

 Arranging flowers is an excellent activity for older adults who enjoy flowers or gardening.
-You could buy some individual cuttings from a floral shop or buy a flower arrangement and rearrange it!
+You can buy individual cuttings from a floral shop or purchase a flower arrangement and rearrange it.

-Get yourself some inexpensive cuttings or even artificial flowers, a plastic vase, and florist foam (optional).
-Your older adult can have fun creating their own arrangements.
+Acquire some inexpensive cuttings or artificial flowers, a plastic vase, and florist foam (optional).
+Your older adult can have fun creating their arrangements.

 Crafts for seniors with dementia - Playing with PVC pipe fittings